 More information about enlarged axillary lymph nodes, a rare breast cancer type, can be found by visiting our axillary lymph nodes page here.

 Inflammatory breast cancer is a type of cancer that resembles breast infection but does not respond to antibiotics.
 This aggressive form of breast cancer can spread rapidly through the lymphatic system.
 While inflammatory breast cancer was once nearly always fatal, medical advancements have significantly improved prognosis.
 The typical treatment for inflammatory breast cancer involves chemotherapy, followed by surgery and radiation therapy.

 More information about inflammatory breast cance, a rare type of breast cancer, can be found by visiting our inflammatory breast cancer here.

 Locally Advanced Breast Cancer

 Locally advanced breast cancers have spread beyond the breast to the chest wall, breast skin, or nearby lymph nodes, but not to other internal organs.
 These cancers are treated with a combination of surgery, radiation therapy, and chemotherapy.

 More information about locally advanced breast cancer, a rare breast cancer type, can be found by visiting our locally advanced breast cancer page here.

 Male Breast Cancer

-Breast cancer can also be diagnosed in men.
-According to the American Cancer Society there will be roughly 2,360 new cases of invasive breast cancer in 2014.
-Male breast cancer is much more likely to affect men over the age of 60 and, as is the case in many instances of breast cancer in women, is often diagnosed after a breast lump has been detected.
-Male breast cancer is generally treated by removing the breast, although radiation therapy and chemotherapy may also be appropriate treatment options.
+Men can also be diagnosed with breast cancer.
+The American Cancer Society estimated around 297,790 new cases of invasive breast cancer in 2023.
+Male breast cancer is more likely to affect men over 60 and, as with many instances of breast cancer in women, is often diagnosed after detecting a breast lump.
+Treatment for male breast cancer usually involves removing the breast, with radiation therapy and chemotherapy as additional treatment options.